The Howard Frankland Bridge

 The original Howard Frankland Bridge built in 1960 is approaching its end of service life after serving as the third bridge to cross Tampa Bay carrying Interstate 275 for over 50 years.
 Both Tampa and St. Petersburg have grown over the years, putting a tremendous strain on the Tampa Bay region's highway resources.
 Add to that frequent commuter use between the two cities and the Tampa Bay region's lackluster mass transit including the lack of rail based mass transit.
 The construction of the second Howard Frankland span in 1991 carrying southbound Interstate 275 traffic over Tampa Bay and subsequent widening to four lanes in each direction helped a little, but constant growth outpaced demand.

 So, the Florida DOT came up with a plan to replace the original 1960 Howard Frankland Bridge with a newer span.
-According to both the Tampa Bay Times and NewsChannel 8 (WFLA-TV), the new Howard Frankland span will carry four lanes of southbound Interstate 275 traffic headed to St. Petersburg from Tampa as well as initially two sets of express lanes going in either direction.
+According to both the Florida DOT and the Tampa Bay Times the new Howard Frankland span will carry four lanes of southbound Interstate 275 traffic headed to St. Petersburg from Tampa as well as initially two sets of express lanes going in either direction.
 However, the new Howard Frankland span will be designed with rail based mass transit in mind: One of the sets of express lanes will be constructed so that if and when rail based mass transit is implemented in the Tampa Bay region, it will be easy to convert the set of express lanes for rail use.
+Construction on the new third Howard Frankland span began in 2020.

-NOTE: Links to Tampa Bay Times and NewsChannel 8 articles will open in their own window.
-In addition, Tampa Bay Times article may require login to access, as you are only allowed so many free articles per month on the Tampa Bay Times site.
+NOTE: Links to both Florida DOT and Tampa Bay Times will open in their own window.
+In addition, the Tampa Bay Times article may require login to access, as you are only allowed so many free articles per month on the Tampa Bay Times site.

-As for the Howard Frankland span built in 1991, it will be converted from carrying southbound traffic from Tampa to St. Petersburg as it is now (as of 2017) to carrying northbound traffic from St. Petersburg to Tampa.
+As for the Howard Frankland span built in 1991, it will be converted from carrying southbound traffic from Tampa to St. Petersburg to carrying northbound traffic from St. Petersburg to Tampa.
 Now if rail based mass transit is implemented, the converted 1991 span can be expanded to accommodate a set of express lanes.
 So, when the new Howard Frankland span is built, southbound traffic will use the new span and northbound traffic will use the 1991 span.

-Another feature of a new Howard Frankland span is that it will also be pedestrian and bicycle friendly, as a dedicated bicycle and pedestrian lane will be constructed.
-Currently pedestrians and bicycles are not allowed on the Howard Frankland Bridge being an integral part of Interstate 275 and, being an interstate highway, pedestrians and bicycles are not allowed.
-The new pedestrian and bicycle lane of the new Howard Frankland span would be adequately barriered off, similar to the pedestrian and bicycle lane that is on the northbound span of the Dick Misener Bridge (this is the first bridge you cross heading south on Interstate 275 going towards the toll plaza and the Sunshine Skyway Bridge) with a low level chain link fence and Jersey barrier system separating bicycle and pedestrian traffic from high speed Interstate 275 traffic.
-Besides, having a pedestrian and bicycle lane on the Howard Frankland would be very ideal especially for the people who live in close proximity to the Howard Frankland Bridge including the far northeast Gandy area of St. Petersburg and the Westshore area of Tampa, as it would save a tremendous distance by having to use the Gandy Bridge or the Courtney Campbell Causeway as it is presently.
+Another feature of the new Howard Frankland span is that it will also be pedestrian and bicycle friendly, as there is a dedicated bicycle and pedestrian path on the north side of the new span.
+With the 1960 and 1991 spans pedestrians and bicycles are not allowed on the Howard Frankland Bridge being an integral part of Interstate 275 and, being an interstate highway, pedestrians and bicycles are not allowed.
+The new pedestrian and bicycle lane of the new Howard Frankland span would be adequately barriered off, similar to the pedestrian and bicycle lane that is on the northbound span of the Dick Misener Bridge (this is the first bridge you cross heading south on Interstate 275 going towards the toll plaza and the Sunshine Skyway Bridge) with a Jersey barrier system separating bicycle and pedestrian traffic from high speed Interstate 275 traffic.
+Besides, having a pedestrian and bicycle path on the Howard Frankland Bridge would be very ideal especially for the people who live in close proximity to the Howard Frankland Bridge including the far northeast Gandy area of St. Petersburg and the Westshore area of Tampa, as it would save a tremendous distance by having to use the Gandy Bridge or the Courtney Campbell Causeway as it is presently.

 Once the new Howard Frankland span is built and southbound Interstate 275 traffic is shifted to the new span as well as northbound Interstate 275 traffic is shifted to the 1991 Howard Frankland span currently carrying southbound traffic, the original 1960 Howard Frankland span will be demolished.
 Besides, the 1960 Howard Frankland span is built too low to the water line similar to the low level trestles of the 1954 and 1971 Sunshine Skyway Bridge as well as the low level trestles of the 1924 and 1956 Gandy Bridge, which would in all likelihood not withstand a severe storm surge in a hurricane.
 The 1960 Howard Frankland Bridge was built as a four lane bridge with a low center concrete median divider creating a safety hazard when Interstate 275 (Interstate 4 back then) was routed over the Howard Frankland Bridge to serve St. Petersburg.
 Several years later after the Howard Frankland's 1960 opening a Jersey barrier wall was installed to reduce the number of head on accidents on the bridge and a chain link fence system was built on top of the center barrier wall when improvements were made in the 1970's including relocating the roadway lighting from the sides to the center of the bridge.

-In short, a new Howard Frankland Bridge span with room for rail based mass transit is the answer for the Tampa Bay region.
+In short, a new Howard Frankland Bridge span with room for rail based mass transit such as commuter rail is the answer for the Tampa Bay region.
 The express lanes should be competitively priced to encourage use of rail based mass transit for getting around the Tampa Bay region including commuting to and from work.

 Original Howard Frankland Bridge Dedication Program